llamouth/LL-winter-2025-technical-interview-practice/lesson20-binary-search/README.md

 **Question**: Explain in your own words what a binary search algorithm is and why it is more efficient than a linear search in a sorted array.

+A binary search algorithm is a search algorithm that finds the position of a target value within a sorted array.
+It repeatedly divides the search interval in half, making it much faster than a linear search.
+The key advantage of binary search is that it eliminates half of the remaining elements at each step, resulting in a time complexity of O(log n) compared to O(n) for linear search.

+a binary search constantly divides the array in half to find the target value. this is more efficient than a linear search because it eliminates half of the remaining elements at each step, resulting in a time complexity of O(log n) compared to O(n) for linear search.

 ## Lecture Content (20 minutes)

 **Introduction to Binary Search**